MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-common.md

 ## NlmSignature

- **TBD - I can't infer a description for this setting.**

 ### Type: Windows.Data.Nlm.NlmSignature structure

-This type is multi-instance and must be retrieved using the following collection collection names:
+This type is multi-instance and must be retrieved using the following collection names:

 * "wificloudstore3"
 * "wifi3_wpa3"